-Today, over 700 hospitals across all 50 U.S. states have joined our clinical network.
-If you're a clinician interested in working with us for the first time, please send a completed Clinical Partner Registration Form to our Clinical Outreach Team at firstname.lastname@example.org.
+Today, over 900 hospitals across all 50 U.S. states have joined our clinical network.
+If you're a clinician interested in working with us for the first time, please send a completed Clinical Partner Registration Form to our Clinical Outreach Team.pdf at email@example.com.
 The protocols for initiating a fecal transplantation program have varied significantly across our partners, and we would be more than happy to talk to you about what might work best for your facility.

 Full information about how to become a clinical partner is available on the Place an Order page.
 If you have any further questions about how to work with OpenBiome, please don't hesitate to write to us or call 617-575-2201, option 3.

 The Food & Drug Administration (FDA) considers fecal microbiota for transplantation an investigational new drug (IND), a classification that typically requires physicians and scientists to file an IND application if they intend to use the treatment for clinical practice or research.
 However, FDA has issued guidance stating that FMT may be used to treat C. difficile infection not responsive to standard therapies outside of a clinical trial.
 The following are common questions about the regulation of FMT:

 Can physicians perform FMT without an IND application (outside of a clinical trial)?